 Only a certain percentage of the population are really cut out for successful online learning.
 A few characteristics of high achievers come with maturity, such as the ability to set and achieve goals.
 But other qualities are more innate and difficult to acquire.

-Students who do well in a normal classroom environment may or may not succeed with the online format.
-A problem could arise, for example, if you are used to getting motivation from being part of a group.
+An important consideration is that students who do well in a normal classroom environment may or may not succeed with the online format.
+A problem could arise, for example, if you’re used to getting motivation from being part of a group.
 Successful online students have a particular set of characteristics.

 1. Reading and Writing Skills